-1) Although many people now consider it a weed, a healthy patch of white clover was considered a standard of excellence in lawn care until the 1950’s.
-In recent years, however, clover lawns have been experiencing a revival due to their many benefits and we sell a lot of straight clover seed each year.
+- Although many people now consider it a weed, a healthy patch of white clover was considered a standard of excellence in lawn care until the 1950's.
+In recent years, however, clover lawns have been experiencing a revival due to the many benefits.

-2) The flowers of White Dutch (the type commonly found in lawns) and other wild clovers are an important nectar source for pollinating insects including bees.
+- The flowers of White Dutch (the type commonly found in lawns) and other wild clovers are an important nectar source for pollinating insects including bees.
 We need to do all we can as responsible stewards of our eco-system to promote as many bee–friendly places as we can.
-There’s only so much any of us can do and this may be one small thing that adds up and can really make a difference.
+This may be one small thing that adds up and can really make a difference.
 Clover grows close to the ground and needs very little mowing in general.
 This may mean mowing less frequently or as high as possible to avoid cutting off all the blooms each time you mow.

-6) Clover is immune to “Dog Patches”.
-The urine of female dogs discolors lawn grasses, while it continues to stay as green and lush as ever.
+- Clover is immune to “Dog Patches”.
+The urine of female dogs discolors lawn grasses, while clover continues to stay as green and lush as ever.

-4) When mixed with grass it can create an undesirable appearance for most homeowners.
-Fortunately, it can be controlled in lawns and we recommend our Super Brush and Weed Killer for those who want to kill it.
+- When mixed with grass it can create an undesirable appearance for many homeowners.
+Fortunately, it can be controlled in lawns and we recommend our Super Brush and Weed Killerfor those who want to kill it.